stevemclaugh/csv-flask/README.md

      flask run --host=0.0.0.0 --port=80

-#### Uncomment and use this instead to keep the script running after you end the current ssh session.
+#### Uncomment and use this instead to keep the script running after you close your terminal window.

      #nohup flask run --host=0.0.0.0 --port=80